Transparent heart icon with white outline and + sign.

 By:

-It starts with good ingredients.
-There’s more than a million books published in English each year, and it’s a task to hunt down the very few good ones.
+There are more than a million books published in English each year, and it’s a task to hunt down the very few good ones.
 Secular libraries and bookstores won’t help – they’re the ones pushing trash on our kids.
-There are a lot of conservative and Christian review sites, but too often they’re reviewing what’s popular, whether it’s good or not.
+There are a lot of conservative and Christian review sites, but too often they’re reviewing what’s new or what’s popular, whether it’s good or not.

-Even among the best books, some of are still going to be better than others.
-That’s why, moving forward, we’re going to give a rating for each book we review, and it isn’t going to be star system, or a one thumb vs. two thumbs up kind of thing.
-Instead we’re going to divvy them up based on whether they warrant borrowing, buying or giving.
+Even among the best books, some are still going to be better than others.
+That’s why, moving forward, we’re going to give a rating for most of the books we review, and it isn’t going to be a star system, or a one thumb vs. two thumbs up kind of thing.
+I’ve settled on three categories, and there’s a sense in which these could be divided into could, should, and must reads.
+Or the three categories could be understood as books worth borrowing, buying, or giving.

 Here we’re getting into books that are going to be read by multiple members of your family, and it just makes sense to have your own copy then.
-Or we’re getting into books that really should be read, for whatever reason – maybe to refine the palette, teach what the world’s really like, or just generally make one literate.
+Or we’re talking about books that really should be read, for whatever reason – maybe to refine the palette, teach what the world’s really like, or just generally make one literate.
+They are worth buying to always have on hand.

 Enjoyed this article?